hansen942/pl-project/README.md

 ```

-Asking for the type of `map print` will give back `∀ printable α. list α →  list unit` which says that it is a function that takes in lists of printable elements and returns a list of units.
+Asking for the type of `map print` will give back `∀ printable α. list α →  list unit` which says that it is a function that takes in a list of printable elements and returns a list of units.
+This example is included in the repo as `print_squares.evco`.

 The option type is also automatically included in every file and has the definition
 ```
 newtype option 'a = None unit | Some 'a in
 ```

 Here is another code snippet that computes the chinese remainder theorem map.
-It also shows how integer division and the modulo operators have been added and return option types (there are no exceptions in the language).
+It also shows how integer division and the modulo operators have been added and return `option` types (there are no exceptions in the language).

 ```